Green White Green

-Green White Green is a coming of age film revolving around three teenagers, who seem on an interminably long wait for university.
+Green White Green is a 2016 Nigerian coming of age film revolving around three teenagers, who seem on an interminably long wait for university.
+The film was released in film festivals.

 Plot

 Three teenagers seem to be on an interminably long wait for university.
 In the hiatus, they carry on with various shenanigans.
 Uzzie tries his hand on becoming an artist, his friend Segun keeps a bag packed for an always impending trip to New York and the other one tries to make his father believe in and respect him.

-Their 'lounging and chilling' sessions help the audience understand what drives the average young Nigerian; the audience sees the American and hip hop influence, the Boko Haram issue, the hankering after 'going abroad' and the lack of direction that sometimes leads young people down the wrong path.
+Their 'lounging and chilling' sessions help the audience understand what drives the average young Nigerian; the audience sees the American and hip-hop influence, the Boko Haram issue, the hankering after 'going abroad' and the lack of direction that sometimes leads young people down the wrong path.

 A group of Ajegunle boys are described as 'Future Thugs' and one of them actually looks in the camera and says – 'Make you look me o, I no well o' which sort of sums up the mental state of many young Nigerians driven half-mad by disillusion and the mess their parents have made of the country.

 Green White Green is produced and directed by Abba Makama.
 It stars Ifeanyi Dike, Samuel Robinson and Jammal Ibrahim.